JuliaSpace/SatelliteToolbox.jl/README.md

 ## Documentation

 A complete documentation of this package is not available yet.
-However, the functions are extensively documented using the julia documentation system, which can be accessed by typing `?` followed by the function name in REPL.
+However, the functions are extensively documented using the Julia documentation system, which can be accessed by typing `?` followed by the function name in REPL.

 ## Status